are spreadsheets and knitting your happy place?

 the different paths to becoming a tech editor

-I've also included my Tech Editing Test Drive Workshop.
-In this workshop I show you how I edit a shawl pattern -- start to finish.
+I also show you how I edit a shawl pattern -- start to finish.
 But you don't just have to watch me edit, you can give it a go yourself first!
-You'll get the unedited pattern and my basic editing checklist so you can try it yourself before watching me.
+You'll get the unedited pattern and my basic editing checklist so you can try it yourself before watching me

 What is a tech editor?